 In the legal field, automation is rife.
-Some lawyers claim that 99% of legal code can be computerized.
+Some lawyers claim that by 2030 99% of legal procedure can be automated.
 Legal Bots looks at different attempts to fuse the law and programming language together.
 To what extent can we translate the spirit of the law into the letter of computer code?
 With Matthias Dobbelaere-Welvaert and Max Hamsphire.

 Het Nieuwe Instituut

 Students and Friends of Het Nieuwe Instituut€ 3,75